 About the students:

 Since the program’s inception in 2006 with an inaugural class of 15 students, Ernie Pyle Scholars have distinguished themselves as leaders of campus media organizations and members of academic honor societies.
 Their professional and academic accomplishments have been notable.
-The freshmen honors students of 2013, for example, averaged 1381 in SAT scores, 31.6 in ACT and 3.92 in GPA.
-Their interests vary as well, from those who wish to work as reporters, broadcasters, and public relations practitioners, to those who plan to pursue academic careers.
+The freshman honors students of 2017, for example, averaged 1400 in SAT scores, 31.2 in ACT scores and 3.95 in GPA.
+Their interests varied, too, from those planning to work as reporters, broadcasters and public relations practitioners, to those who plan to pursue careers in law, business, academia and elsewhere.

-These scholars are directly admitted to the journalism program and are journalism majors as soon as they set foot on campus.
-Called Ernie Pyle Scholars, these honors students are eligible to enroll in up to six special honors courses, including four core courses.
+Ernie Pyle Scholars are directly admitted to the BAJ degree program and are recognized as journalism majors as soon as they set foot on campus.
+They are eligible to enroll in up to six special honors courses in journalism, including core degree courses and a capstone project during their senior year.

 About the program:

-They travel to the Poynter Institute in St. Petersburg, Florida, one of the most renowned centers for journalism studies in the United States, where they meet and learn from award-winning professionals.
-They also visit media organizations and network with alumni in other U.S. cities.
+Ernie Pyle Scholars travel to the Poynter Institute in St. Petersburg, Florida, a well-regarded journalism training center, where students meet and learn from award-winning media professionals.
+During their time as Ernie Pyle Scholars, students also visit a variety media organizations and have the opportunity to network with Media School alumni in other U.S. cities.

 - Ernie Pyle Scholars Contract